SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ## Problem: Web application Numbers Summator'
 Write a **Web application** which **calculates the sum of two numbers**.

 After the numbers are entered in the first text fields, and the button **[Calculate]** is clicked, calculate their sum and display the result in the third text field.
-For our application we'll use **HTML technology** which in combination with the **JavaScript programming language**, allows for the creation of **web applications and sites**, in the **Visual Studio Code** programming environment.
+For our application, we'll use **HTML technology** which in combination with the **JavaScript programming language**, allows for the creation of **web applications and sites**, in the **Visual Studio Code** programming environment.

-**HTML** is a descriptive language which is used to declare the content of a website.
+**HTML** is a descriptive language that is used to declare the content of a website.
 Without going into too much detail, we'll just mention that **HTML** is based on the use of combinations of **tags** in order to visualize and give **semanticity** to the content.
-In one of our previous examples we already created an **HTML page** by utilizing the `<script>` tag.
+In one of our previous examples, we already created an **HTML page** by utilizing the `<script>` tag.

 Notice that we'll be creating a **web-based application**.
-This is an application accessible through a web browser, exactly like your favourite web mail or news site.
-The web application will have a server side (Back-end), written in **JavaScript** and a client side (front-end), written in **HTML**.
+This is an application accessible through a web browser, exactly like your favorite webmail or news site.
+The web application will have a server-side (Back-end), written in **JavaScript** and a client-side (front-end), written in **HTML**.
 The Web application is expected to look similar to the following:

 ![](assets/chapter-1-images/07.Sumator-01.png)

-As opposed to console applications which read and write data in the form of text on the console, Web applications have a **Web-based user interface**.
+As opposed to console applications that read and write data in the form of text on the console, Web applications have a **Web-based user interface**.
 Web applications are **loaded from some Internet address** (URL) through a standard web browser.
-Users write input data in a page, visualized by the web browser, the data is processed on a web server and the results are shown again on a page in the web browser.
+Users write input data on a page, visualized by the web browser, the data is processed on a web server and the results are shown again on a page in the web browser.
 As we mentioned we'll be using **HTML and JavaScript** for our web application.
-Other technologies which support creating **web applications** are the **ASP.NET MVC technology**, **PHP technology** etc. These technologies make creating the general application architecture – the server, as well as the client side, much easier.
+Other technologies which support creating **web applications** are the **ASP.NET MVC technology**, **PHP technology**, etc. These technologies make creating the general application architecture – the server, as well as the client-side, much easier.

 Let's move on to realizing our web application.